csdaw/candidaev/README.md

 This repository contains the research compendium for our paper:

-> Dawson, C. S., Garcia-Ceron, D.,.
-Rajapaksha, H., Faou, P., Anderson,
+> Dawson, C. S., Garcia-Ceron, D., Rajapaksha, H., Faou, P., Anderson,
-> M. A., Bleackley, M. R. (2019) Sur7 family proteins are putative
+> M. A., Bleackley, M. R. (2019) Protein markers for *Candida albicans*
-> markers for *Candida albicans* extracellular vesicles.
+> EVs include claudin-like Sur7 family proteins and Rho GTPases.
 Mol.
-Cell.
-> Proteomics, submitted.
+> Cell.
+Proteomics, submitted.

 It has been permanently archived at Zenodo with the DOI shown above.